-Traffic in Croatian airspace is highly seasonal and the main flows run in South West - North East direction.
-The volume of traffic in the period May-October is three times greater than the volume in the rest of the year.
+Traffic in Croatian airspace is highly seasonal and the main flows run in South East - North West direction.
+The volume of traffic in the period May-October is almost double than the volume in the rest of the year.
 This seasonality of traffic means that CCL faces particular challenges in achieving a balance between the required capacity and use of resources throughout the year.